Congress, merchants group urge credit card companies to drop swipe fee increases - NewsBreak

 The Merchants Payments Coalition represents retailers, online shops, supermarkets, gas stations, and convenience stores nationwide.

-The group says swipe fees are the highest operating cost for small businesses after labor.
+The group says swipe fees are the highest operating cost for more small businesses after labor.

 A Mastercard spokesperson said the changes will affect a select group of credit interchange rates.
 The company added that some businesses will notice a decrease in costs.